Milton High School graduates cross the road

 Bilhorn said graduation is a launch into a new chapter.
 It’s much like the first steps on the moon, he said, which occurred nearly 50 years ago on July 20, 1969.

 Landing someone on the moon was not accomplished overnight, he said.
-Instead, it was the collective effort of thousands of men and women who worked tireless hours behind the scenes for many years.
+Instead, it was the collective effort of thousands of men and women who worked tirelessly behind the scenes for many years.

 Bilhorn pointed to Chuck Yeager, the first pilot to exceed the speed of sound, and Katherine Johnson, an African American mathematician whose calculations were critical to manned space exploration.